-Different from ‘ritualizing your work environment’, personalizing your space includes placing familiar objects around you, to increase your connection to your work and work environment.
+Different from ‘ritualizing your work environment’, personalizing your space includes placing familiar objects around you to increase your connection to your work and office environments.

-If you feel alienated from what you are doing or simply want to improve the comfort of your work environment, bring a picture frame, change your screensaver, and make your work environment feel more like your own.
+If you feel alienated from what you are doing or simply want to improve the comfort of your work environment, bring a framed picture of someone you love, change your screensaver, and make your work environment feel more like your own.